Shakoras/intern-project-backend/README.md

 The following environment variables are used to configure the database connection and email service in `application.properties`:

-- `db_url`
+- `db_url_devproject`
     - Description: JDBC URL for the PostgreSQL database.
-    - Example: "jdbc:postgresql://localhost:1234/backend"
+    - Example: "jdbc:mysql://localhost:3306/springdb?createDatabaseIfNotExist=true"

-- `db_username`
+- `db_username_devproject`
-    - Description: Username for the PostgreSQL database.
+    - Description: Username for the mysql database.
-    - Example: "postgres"
+    - Example: "zaoueli"

-- `db_password`
+- `db_password_devproject`
-    - Description: Password for the PostgreSQL database.
+    - Description: Password for the mysql database.
     - Example: "your_password"

-- `spring.mail.username`
-    - Description: Gmail account used for sending emails.
-    - Example: "your_email@gmail.com"

-- `spring.mail.password`
-    - Description: Application-specific password for Gmail.
-    - Example: "your_generated_password"

 These variables are used in the `application.properties` file.